shuao-chen/shuao-chen.github.io/_posts/2026-03-23-SFRL-theory.md

 \tau \sim \text{Exp}(\lambda).
 \end{align}$$
 </em>

+This lemma shows that for any Poisson process, the minimum arrival time is exponentially distributed with parameter equal to its rate.

 **Proof.**
 For any $t\ge 0$, the event $\\{\tau>t\\}$ is equivalent to having no arrivals in the interval $[0,t]$, i.e.,